Hritikraj8804/KodeKloud_Engineer/Jenkins_1/5_Jenkins_Install_Packages.md

 - Add a string parameter named `PACKAGE`.
 - Configure it to install a package on the `storage server` in `Stratos Datacenter` provided to the `$PACKAGE` parameter.

+`Note`

+1. You might need to install some plugins and restart Jenkins service.
+So, we recommend clicking on `Restart Jenkins when installation is complete and no jobs are running` on plugin installation/update page i.e `update centre`.
+ Also some times Jenkins UI gets stuck when Jenkins service restarts in the back end so in such case please make sure to refresh the UI page.